TuxInvader/Docker-Brocade-vTM/README.md

 If you do not provide a license and the vTM starts up in developer mode then you will need to accept the developer mode warning on first login.
 You may pass ZEUS_DEVMODE=yes in order to avoid seeing that warning.

+*ZEUS_CLUSTER_NAME*

+If you want this vtm to join an existing cluster, simply provide the DNS name of one of the cluster member through this environment variable.

 #